alan-cole/vs-code-table-align/README.md

-# tablealign README
+# tablealign

-This is the README for your extension "tablealign".
-After writing up a brief description, we recommend including the following sections.
+An aligner for tables.

 ## Features